 The information in this prospectus is accurate as of June 11, 2003.
 You should rely only on the information contained in this prospectus, the applicable prospectus supplement and the documents we have incorporated by reference.
 We have not authorized anyone to provide you with different information.
-You should not assume that the information provided by this prospectus, the applicable prospectus supplement or the documents we have incorporated by reference is accurate as of any date other than the date of the respective document.
+You should not assume that the information provided by this prospectus, the applicable prospectus supplement or the documents we have incorporated by reference.